kundajelab/deeplift/README.md

 #Note that in the case of softmax outputs, it may be a good idea to normalize the softmax logits so
 # that they sum to zero across all tasks.
 This ensures that if a feature is contributing equally to
 # to all the softmax logits, it will effectly be seen as contributing to none of the tasks (adding
 # a constant to all logits of a softmax does not change the output).
+This is discussed in
-One way to acheive this
+# https://github.com/kundajelab/deeplift/issues/116.
+One way to efficiently acheive this
 # normalization is to mean-normalize the weights going into the Softmax layer as
 # discussed in eqn.
 21 in Section 2.5 of https://arxiv.org/pdf/1605.01713.pdf ("A note on Softmax Activation")
 #If you want the DeepLIFT multipliers instead of the contribution scores, you can use get_target_multipliers_func